-Recommendation: OSAI recommends the Authority adhere to the state statute regarding the exemption of sales tax in accordance with 68 O.S. § 1356 (1).
-Additionally, OSAI recommends the authority implement the policies and procedures over disbursements to ensure invoices are paid timely to avoid payment of late fees, all disbursements have purchase orders maintained, supported by adequate documentation, and signed by the Director.
+Recommendation: OSAI recommends the Authority adhere to the state statue regarding the exemption of sales tax in accordance with 68 O.S. § 1356 (1).
+Additionally, OSAI recommends the authority implement the policies and procedures over disbursements to ensure all disbursements have purchase orders maintained, supported by adequate documentation, and signed by the Director.

-Chairman of the Board: Disbursement policies will be reviewed/implemented to assure compliance with tax exemption on purchases, no late fees are assessed, supporting documentation for purchases, and employee scholarship program complies with OSAI recommendations.
-Additionally, we will ensure employee appreciation awards are kept without budget and policy limits.
+Chairman of the Board: Disbursement policies will be reviewed/implemented to assure compliance with tax exemption on purchases, Director signature on all purchase orders, supporting documentation for purchases, and employee scholarship program complies with OSAI recommendations.